gax1985/NSCC/NSCC/Operating System Security/2nd Class - Sept. 8th.md

 Desktops are good for video editing and gaming due to their upgrade potential as needed.

-Alot of video editing is done on Macs as compared to Windows and Linux.
+A lot of video editing is done on Macs as compared to Windows and Linux.